Hercules constellation is located in the northern sky. It was named after Hercules, the Roman version of the Greek hero Heracles.

 Omega Herculis has the stellar classification B9pCr.
 It has an apparent magnitude of 4.5821 and is about 240 light years distant.
 The star’s traditional name, Kajam (sometimes spelled Cajam or Cujam) means “the club.”
 The star previously had the designation 51 Serpentis.

 Kappa Herculis is a binary star in Hercules.
-It has an apparent visual magnitude of 5.1628 and is approximately 390 light years distant.
+It has an apparent magnitude of 5.1628 and is approximately 390 light years distant.
 The star is known by its traditional names Marfik, Marfak, or Marsic, all derived from the Arabic Al-Mirfaq, which means “the elbow.”
+The name Marsic has been formally approved for the star by the International Astronomical Union (IAU).

 The primary component is a class G8 giant star with a visual magnitude of 5.00 and the secondary star is a class K1 giant with an apparent magnitude of 6.25.
 The stars are separated by 27 seconds of arc in the sky.